2015 Minnesota Vikings season

-The 2015 season was the Minnesota Vikings' 55th season in the National Football League and their second under head coach Mike Zimmer.
+The 2015 season was the Minnesota Vikings' 55th season in the National Football League (NFL) and their second under head coach Mike Zimmer.
 It marked the last season in which the Vikings played their home games at the University of Minnesota's on-campus TCF Bank Stadium, before moving into U.S. Bank Stadium, which opened in July 2016, located on the site of the now-demolished Hubert H. Humphrey Metrodome.

 The Vikings improved on their 7–9 record from 2014 and clinched a playoff berth for the first time since 2012.
 They also won their first NFC North title since 2009 with a Week 17 victory at the Packers.
 As a result, they hosted the Seattle Seahawks in the wild card round of the 2015–16 NFL playoffs, but lost 10–9 after kicker Blair Walsh missed a potential game-winning 27-yard field goal in the final seconds.